ad12/DOSMA/README.md

   -t2_star              quantify t2_star
 ```

+## Machine Learning Disclaimer
+All weights/parameters trained for any task are likely to be most closely correlated to data used for training.
+If scans from a particular sequence were used for training, the performance of those weights are likely optimized for that specific scan type.
+As a result, they may not perform as well on segmenting images acquired using different scan types.

+If you do train weights for any deep learning task that you would want to include as part of this repo, please provide a link to those weights and detail the scanning parameters/sequence used to acquire those images.
+All data contributed to this pipeline should be made freely available to all users.

 ## Use cases

 We detail use cases that could be useful for analyzing data.
 We assume that all scans are stored per patient, meaning that the folder structure looks like below: